State Supply Commission

-State Supply Commission administrationShow more
+State Supply Commission role and administrationShow more

 Until the State Supply Commission Act 1991 is formally repealed through parliament, agencies are required to continue to purchase goods and services in accordance with SSC policies and comply with the requirements of their partial exemption.